KartikP/KartikP.github.io/_portfolio/Non-Reverberating_Detection.md

 ---
-title: "Tutorial: Reverberating Super Burst Detection Workflow"
+title: "Tutorial: Non-Reverberating (i.e., Network Burst) Detection Workflow"
-excerpt: "A breakdown of how RSB detection and analysis works."
+excerpt: "A breakdown of how RSB detection code works on non-reverberating networks."
 collection: projects
 date: 2023-09-24
 ---

 This is a tutorial on how reverberating super bursts were detected in Pradeepan et al., 2023.

+**This is a non-reverberating network example**

 ---